 For the most part, whether you file a chapter 7 bankruptcy or chapter 13 bankruptcy, pretty much the same thing happens to your student loan debt:

-- Wage garnishment for student loans and other debt stops
+- any wage garnishment for student loans and other debt stops

 To get rid of that debt, you'll need to file an adversary proceeding.

-Chapter 13 bankruptcy has a rule that allows you to make loan payments on your student loan debt as part of your chapter 13 repayment plan.
+In a chapter 13, you can make loan payments on your student loan debt as part of your chapter 13 repayment plan.

 Why is it difficult to discharge student loans in bankruptcy?